eZ-nergy/wsapi-doc/1-endpoints.md

 > Note: the token can expire.
 If so, it will stop working and respond with 401.
 In that case, you should request a new one.
 While connected to the websocket, you will receive a message when the token is nearing expiration, about 5 minutes before it expires.
 See [Message Type Token refresh](3-message.md#token_refresh)

+# Rate limiting and other limitations

+Rate limiting is not implemented yet.
+It will come in the future and you will be warned beforehand.